 It is possible to use the information of a player in the player editor mask to set up individual scoring method, similar with the way you can setup the “individual tees”.
 This is useful, for example, if you want to use the stableford scoring method for a golfer participating in a stroke play tournament.

 This setting is not possible in Austria.
 The counting method is stored as in the finished game combinations.

 When selecting the “fixed playing format” the “calculation” row will disappear and a new field will show up.

 The playing forms allowed in Austria are preset.
 You can use these or switch from the “Fixed playing formats” to the combinations, as previously explained.
 Likewise, you shouldn't use the “Fixed playing formats” in multi-round tournaments with different game forms.

 Use the button Information to view all the necessary tournament information:

 This information can also be found in the chapter General tournament information.

 For a competition with several rounds you can set a different playing form for each round.
 The most common version is probably the foursome for the first round and the single playing form for the second round.
-To set these two different playing forms, click Special and then Different competition forms for each round:
+To set these two different playing forms, click Details and then Different competition forms for each round:

 The form of play for the first round is entered in the main window, the following rounds have to be defined here (“Single” for the second round, in our example):